Restream/reindexer/fulltext.md

 For all the functions there are two types of supported syntax with the same behavior: `field.func_name(...)` and `field = func_name(...)`.

 ### Highlight
-This functions just highlights text area that was found.
+This function highlights the text area that was found.
 It has two arguments -
 - `first` string that will be inserted before found text area
 - `second` string that will be inserted after found text area